AskaoAhmedSaad/imagick-aspect-container-fitting/README.md

 		$new_width = $new_height * $image_width/$image_height;
 	}
 ```
-- If the width difference is greater the the height difference use container width as the new width and adjust the new height to image_height/image_width ratio
+- <b>TestCase 4 : <b> If the width difference is greater the the height difference use container width as the new width and adjust the new height to image_height/image_width ratio
 ```
 	elseif($width_difference > $height_difference)
 	{